Open data and its uses

 Organisation and salary information

 We are required to publish an organisation chart covering the top three management tiers of the organisation.
-We are currently publishing an organisation chart which identifies all roles within the organisation.
+We are currently publishing an organisation chart which identifies these roles within the organisation.

 We are required to publish salaries of senior staff, together with a list of responsibilities.
 Information on senior officers remuneration is provided in the latest annual statement of accounts.